William G. Sebold: Duquesne Spy Ring

 Duquesne provided Sebold with information for transmittal to Germany during subsequent meetings, and the meetings that occurred in Sebold's office were filmed by FBI Agents.
 Duquesne, who was vehemently anti-British, submitted information dealing with national defense in America, the sailing of ships to British ports, and technology.
 He also regularly received money from Germany in payment for his services.

 On one occasion, Duquesne provided Sebold with photographs and specifications of a new type of bomb being produced in the United States.
 He claimed that he secured that material by secretly entering the DuPont plant in Wilmington, Delaware.
 Duquesne also explained how fires could be started in industrial plants.
 Much of the information Duquesne obtained was the result of his correspondence with industrial concerns.
 Representing himself as a student, he requested data concerning their products and manufacturing conditions.

 In May 1940, FBI agents on Long Island set up a shortwave radio station, and established contact with the Abwehr's radio station in Germany, posing as part of Sebold's spy ring.
 For 16 months this radio station was a main channel of communication between German spies in New York City and the Abwehr.
 During this time, the FBI's radio station transmitted over 300 messages containing falsified or useless information to Germany, and received 200 messages from Germany.
 Through Sebold, the U.S. identified dozens of German agents in the United States, Mexico and South America.

 In June 1941, the FBI arrested thirty-three German agents that were part of Sebold's network.
 Nineteen of the agents arrested pleaded guilty.
 The remainder were tried in Federal District Court, Brooklyn, New York, beginning 3 September 1941.
 The jury found all fourteen guilty on 13 December 1941.
 The thirty-three members of the Duquesne Spy Ring were sentenced to serve a total of over three hundred years in prison.
 Duquesne was sentenced to eighteen years in prison.
 The Duquesne Spy Ring remains the largest espionage case in U.S. history that ended in convictions.

 As a result of the massive investigation, when the United States entered the war the FBI was confident that there was not a major German espionage network hidden in the United States.

 When the trial ended, Sebold disappeared.
 He entered a government witness protection program and moved to California under another assumed identity.
-He had countless jobs, even trying to be a chicken farmer, but could not ever hold down a job and was constantly plagued by bad health.
+He had countless jobs, even trying to be a chicken farmer, but could never hold down a job and was constantly plagued by bad health.
 Additionally, letters from his family back in Germany explained that the Nazis still wanted to exact their revenge, leaving him in a constant state of fear.
-Sebold was diagnosed with manic depression and committed to Napa State Hospital in 1965.
-Five years later he suffered a heart attack and died.
+Sebold was diagnosed with manic depression and committed to Napa State Hospital in 1965, where he stayed for the last five years of his life before dying of a heart attack on 16 February 1970.